 "The strength of the team is each individual member.
 The strength of each member is the team." - Phil Jackson

-The most important piece of your business is not the products or services you offer, it's not the client experience, or the technological advancements you've implemented.
+The most important aspect of your business is not the products or services you offer, the client experience, or the technological advancements you've implemented.

 It's the people.